plone/documentation/docs/backend/behaviors.md

 : These behaviors have only a schema with fields.

 Full behaviors
-: A python class containing the logic of the behavior, an interface or schema defining the contract of the behavior, and a marker interface applied to the content type.
+: A python class containing the logic of the behavior, an interface or schema defining the contract of the behavior, and a marker interface applicable to a content type.

 ### Creating a schema-only behavior